1zc/SM-Discord-Chat/README.md

 # Infra's Simple Discord Chat Relay for SourceMod

 Simple SourceMod plugin that logs chats to Discord via webhooks.
 Not everything needs to be complicated!
+Tested on: CS:GO.

 ## Webhook Styles: